chaklam-silpasuwanchai/EEG-Real-Time-Applications/README.md

 # BCI

 This simple project was created to demonstrate how BCI can be done from Data acquisition, Running the Experiment, and Analyzing the Data perspective, mainly for my students at Asian Institute of Technology, ICT Department.
-Particularly, this is an ongoing project and I intend to populate this with at least five examples:
+Particularly, this is an ongoing project and I intend to populate this with at least five examples.

+Hardware:
+- OpenBCI + Cyton/Daisy, 250Hz

+Software:
+- Python-based

+All code will be centered around 3 typical steps
+1. Data acquisition
+2. Experiment (stimuli) (incl.
+Online Classification or Training)
+3. Analysis

+Analysis will include:
+1. Basic feature extraction and classification
+2. Common Spatial Pattern and classification
+3. Long Short-Term Memory Recurrent Neural network
+4. Temporal Convolutional Network

 Contributors:
 Chaklam Silpasuwanchai, Apiporn Simapornchai, Anyone at AIT wanna join?